National Democratic Front of Boroland (D.R. Nabla faction): Objectives

 The main objective of the outfit was to establish a Boro homeland.

 Leaders

-Ranjan Daimary aka D.R.
+Ranjan Daimary a.k.a.
+D.R.
 Nabla, who is under house arrest currently represents as chairman of the faction.

 Strength

 579 militants of the faction, including about 70 females were located in two designated camps established in Panbari, Dhubri District, and Udalguri Town.
 Some of the members of the faction had left it and joined the hardline faction which demanded sovereign existence of Boroland.